Sapphire and Lapis Lazuli: September Birthstones of Royalty and Religion

 Lapis Lazuli: Treasured in Religion and Art

-Lapis Lazuli, meaning "stone of heaven," received this name due to its stunning blue hue and star-like golden sparkle.
-This captivating gemstone is comprised of three minerals: Lazurite (blue), calcite (white), and pyrite (gold).
+Lapis Lazuli, meaning "stone of heaven," earned its name due to its stunning blue color and star-like golden flecks.
+This gemstone is a blend of three minerals: Lazurite (blue), calcite (white), and pyrite (gold).

-Lapis Lazuli's story begins in ancient times, with artifacts dating as far back as 7570 BCE.
-Cleopatra famously used Lapis Lazuli to create her iconic eye shadow, establishing it as a beautiful and valuable treasure.
-It also held deep spiritual significance, as it was believed to bring spiritual enlightenment to wearers and guide souls into the realm of immortality.
+The story of Lapis Lazuli dates back to ancient times, with artifacts from as early as 7570 BCE.
+Cleopatra famously used Lapis Lazuli as eye shadow, solidifying its status as a valuable treasure.
+It also held spiritual significance, believed to bring enlightenment and guide souls to the realm of immortality.

-Carrying this theme further through history, in the Renaissance, Lapis Lazuli was ground into a fine powder and used to create ultramarine blue, considered the most beautiful and luxurious of all blue pigments.
-Initially, because of its prohibitive costs, the color was traditionally reserved for painting the clothing of Christ or the Virgin Mary.
+During the Renaissance, Lapis Lazuli was ground into a fine powder to create ultramarine blue, the most beautiful and expensive of all blue pigments.
+Because of its high cost, this pigment was often reserved for painting the robes of Christ or the Virgin Mary.

 Healing Properties of Lapis Lazuli